 Behavioral Health Concierge

 Providence offers a unique telebehavioral health consultation service.
 This is a free, compassionate and confidential program.
 Patients are able to access licensed behavioral health professionals from anywhere, with appointments available from 7 a.m. - 8 p.m. daily.
 This virtual service provides same-day or next-day access to counseling and care navigation.
-Currently, only Providence caregivers and their dependents have access to this service.
+Currently, only Providence caregivers and their household members have access to this service.
 Others can find help here.

 *Caregivers can still access the Caregiver Assistance Program for work life issues, legal help, mental health referrals, and other needs.

 If you, or someone you are with, is at imminent risk of self-harm please call 911 or go to the closest emergency department.

 - Behavior problems in child or teen

 - Chronic fatigue

 - You looked for help and gave up